Purchases made through links earn us a small commission, at no extra cost to you.

-- Things to see in Skagway: Some things to see in Skagway include Broadway Street, the Skagway Museum, the Corrington Museum of Alaskan History, the Klondike Gold Rush National Historical Park Visitor Centre, Jeff Smith’s Parlor Museum, Eagles Hall, Mascot Saloon, Pullen Park and Creek.
+- Things to see in Skagway: Some things to see in Skagway include Broadway Street, the Skagway Museum, the Corrington Museum of Alaskan History, the Klondike Gold Rush National Historical Park Visitor Centre, Jeff Smith’s Parlor Museum, Eagles Hall, Mascot Saloon, and Pullen Park and Creek.

-- Things to see near Skagway: If you want to venture out of town a bit, some things to see near Skagway include the Gold Rush Cemetery, Jewell Gardens, the town of Haines, the White Pass and Yukon Route Railroad, Dyea Mushing Camp, the original townsite of Dyea (now abandoned.
+- Things to see near Skagway: If you want to venture out of town a bit, some things to see near Skagway include the Gold Rush Cemetery, Jewell Gardens, the town of Haines, the White Pass and Yukon Route Railroad, Dyea Mushing Camp, and the original townsite of Dyea (now abandoned.
 Most of the buildings washed into the river or rotted away over time, but it’s still recognized as a National Historic Landmark).

 Accommodations in Skagway